KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 # Expressive meta templates for flexible handling of compile-time constants

-So [we](http://www.lbrg.kit.edu/) recently released a new version of [OpenLB](https://www.openlb.net/news/openlb-release-1-3-available/) which includes a major refactoring of the central datastructure used to handle various kinds of compile-time constants used by the simulation.
+So [we](http://www.lbrg.kit.edu/) recently released a new version of [OpenLB](http://www.openlb.net) which includes a major refactoring of the central datastructure used to handle various kinds of compile-time constants required by the simulation.
 This article will summarize the motivation and design of this new concept as well as highlight a couple of tricks and pitfalls in the context of template metaprogramming.

 ## What is a descriptor?